tjheslin1/Patterdale/docs/index.md

 docker run -d -p 8082:8080 -p 1523:1521 sath89/oracle-12c
 ```

-`./gradlew` locally will require the `ojdbc8.jar` driver.
-By adding the property `bundleOjdbc=yes` to your `gradle.properties` file.
+`./gradlew` will require the `ojdbc8.jar` driver.
+By adding the properties `mavenOracleUsername` and `mavenOraclePassword` to your `gradle.properties` file,
+which correspond to a valid Oracle single-sign on account, you'll be able to download the driver.
 If this file doesn't exist, simply create this file in your `.gradle` directory (located in your $HOME dir).

 ### Building snapshot docker images